motogoatUK/simon-project-2/README.md

 ### Strategy
 To create a memory game for casual gamers and other users to play and help improve memory skills.
 #### User goals:
-The full user stories along with acceptance criteria and associated tasks can be found in the project board linked [here](https://github.com/users/motogoatUK/projects/5) and above.
+The full user stories along with acceptance criteria and associated tasks can be found in this [project board](https://github.com/users/motogoatUK/projects/5) linked here and above.
 Below is a short summary of these goals:
  - Visitor requires responsive layout
  - Player wants a clean game interface
  - Gamer wants to play the game